rbisewski/fortuna/README.md

     * one interesting angle might be to have the LLM handle analytics via generation of python code; which could become a tool for data analysis by offering the ability to rapidly prototype new ideas

 * a method to have the first or second LLM re-run in the scenario where output failed
-    * the output of an LLM is somewhat deterministic unless very specific prompts are used
+    * the output of an LLM is somewhat non-deterministic unless very specific prompts are used
     * would need some sort of way to re-run
     * a fallback non-LLM system could help with this as well